 If the piercings become uncomfortable or they cause you pain, you should change up the size of the piercing or completely remove it.
 That way you will spare yourself from any additional discomfort that may occur.

-- Which type of piercings is best during a pregnancy?
+Which type of piercings is best during pregnancy?

 Since any type of piercing can be impacted by pregnancy due to growth, swelling and water retention, there still are several types of body jewelry that are not bad at all.
 Among this group of body art can be found the ear piercings and tunnels, lip and nose rings, tongue rings and eyebrow piercings.

-- Are there any health risks for having piercings during pregnancy?
+Are there any health risks from having piercings during pregnancy?

 Of course, there are.
 Infections are the most common health risks while pregnant.
 Not taking a proper care of the piercings can cause a series of very dangerous infections such as Hepatitis C and Hepatitis B. Non-sterile supplies and instruments can generate these illnesses as well as HIV/AIDS.
 Thus, be very mindful when choosing the studio and the artist you are getting pierced by.
 Make sure it is a safe place that best meets your needs.